Gridiron (cooking): Development

 Early examples of the gridiron were found in Pompeii.
-The Latin term is "craticula", a diminutive form of "crates".
+The Latin term is craticula, a diminutive form of "crates".
 This referred to their cross-hatched design, which appeared similar to a wicker basket, or crate.
 This is also used as the base for the word graticule, passing through French.

+In Mishnaic Hebrew, used by Jews in the 2nd-century CE, the word for gridiron is eskalah (אסכלה), a word borrowed from εσχάρα, with a slight corruption in pronunciation.
+Skewers with meat could be laid over the gridiron, or else meat laid directly over the gridiron.

+Manufacture in US

 There were numerous iron gridirons manufactured and patented in the U.S. in the 1800s.
 These iron legged devices were used in a fireplace placed over the fire to cook food.
 Over time, gridirons have been developed specifically to accommodate the type of food being prepared and the cooking method being used.
 A combination hinged gridiron and spider was developed and patented in 1836 by Amasa and George Sizer of Meriden, Connecticut.
 A steel wire gridiron was developed and patented as early as 1889 in New Haven, Connecticut, by William C. Perkins, of the New Haven Wire Goods Co., who received a U.S. Patent #408,136 for a hinged gridiron that would hold the meat in place while broiling.
 A commercial hinged broiler or gridiron was designed for use in the Bridge & Beach, Co., 1898 vertical cast iron stove.
 This hinged broiler was manufactured by Luigi Pieragostini, also of the New Haven Wire Goods Co., and patented in 1939; U.S. Patent #2,148,879.

 Today, hinged gridirons are used extensively to deep fry or broil fast food in restaurants throughout the world.
 Hot dog gridirons are also available for camping and outdoor cooking.

 Cultural references

 A gridiron is essential to Chapter 28 of David Copperfield, where David, the Micawbers, and Traddles improvise a meal on one.
 Charles Dickens mentions gridirons again as a suitable and practical gift that a blacksmith can make in his book Great Expectations, where he refers to their use for cooking sprats.

-The American football and Canadian football fields originally resembled a gridiron, which produced a checkerboard effect, which influenced the term "gridiron football".
-The ball would be snapped in the grid in which it was downed on the previous play.
-By 1920, the grid system was abandoned in favor of the system of yard lines and hash marks used today.

-In Christian iconography the gridiron is an attribute of Saint Lawrence of Rome.